Romy London

 Jump to Recipe Print Recipe

-Love the creamy, frothy Starbucks Matcha Latte but want to skip the queue (and the price tag)?
-This copycat Starbucks Matcha Latte recipe brings all the cozy green tea goodness into your kitchen in under 5 minutes.
+Love the creamy, frothy Starbucks Matcha Latte but hate the long lines (and the steep price)?
+This Starbucks Matcha Latte copycat recipe lets you enjoy that iconic green tea latte right at home - hot, frothy, and perfectly sweetened - in under 5 minutes.

 starbucks style matcha latte in a glass mug surrounded by white flowers and a milk jug blurry in the background